Scott and Dan hit up the comics racks from 48 years ago…

 This week for RETRO HOT PICKS, Scott Tipton and I are selecting comics that came out the week of May 10, 1975.

 Last time for RETRO HOT PICKS, it was the week of May 3, 1970.
 Click here to check it out.

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between Jan.
-31 and Feb.
-6.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between May 7 and May 13.)

 Scott Tipton, contributor-at-large, 13th Dimension

 Superman Family #172, DC.
 Has any other comic-book character appeared on a cover getting married more than Lois Lane?
 I would wager not.

 Our Fighting Forces #158, DC.
 Jack Kirby’s brief stint on the Losers makes for some of the best war comics DC ever published.
 Always worth picking up.